Misconceptions About Temporary Health Coverage

 Myth 5: Doctors Will not Accept Your Coverage

 Finally, most people do not opt for short-term health insurance in Texas because they do not believe they will be covered at a standard doctor’s appointment.
 Fortunately, doctors accept all different types of health insurance.
 However, much like any insurance plan, your physicians must be in-network for benefits to kick in.
-Fortunately, most Short-term health plans use Nationwide PPO networks, so the odds of being out of Network is exceedingly small.
+Fortunately, most Short-term health plans use Nationwide PPO networks, so the odds of being out of Network is tiny.

 Myth 6: Short-Term Coverage is Expensive